UMM-CSci-3601/intro-to-git/README.md

 When your `push` eventually works, and you should be able to look at the repository on GitHub and see the changes you made to `Hellos.java` on the `master` branch of the repository, presumably along with numerous changes made by other groups.
-Check that the build is still successful (green checkmark) and raise an alarm if it's not. (:bangbang: It's **never** a good thing if your build on `master` is breaking, and everyone should stop what they're doing to try to fix it when it does break.)
+Check that the build is still successful (green check mark) and raise an alarm if it's not. (:bangbang: It's **never** a good thing if your build on `master` is breaking, and everyone should stop what they're doing to try to fix it when it does break.)